Boyer-Lindquist space-times and beyond: Meta-material analogues: Introduction

-Unfortunately, working with the Kerr geometry (or arbitrary axially symmetric spacetimes) in Boyer--Lindquist coordinates is technically much messier, (because there is no longer any natural quasi-Cartesian form for the metric), and we shall turn to this topic in the current article.
-One particular reason that it is desirable to work with spacetimes in Boyer--Lindquist form is that there is only one off-diagonal metric component.
-In contrast dealing with the Kerr--Schild or Doran forms there is a trade-off: While Kerr--Schild or Doran forms can easily be put in quasi-Cartesian form (so that the background laboratory metric can be put in Cartesian form) they have multiple off-diagonal elements in the metric.
-So Boyer--Lindquist form minimizes the number of off-diagonal metric components, at the cost of making the background laboratory metric trickier to deal with.
-(Some parts of the calculation below are much simpler than the general discussion in~\cite{Schuster:2017} or the quasi-Cartesian discussion in~\cite{Schuster:2018}; other parts of the discussion are considerably more subtle.)
+One particular reason that it is desirable to work with space-times in Boyer--Lindquist form is that there is then only one off-diagonal metric component.
+In contrast, dealing with Kerr--Schild or Doran forms, there is {an explicit} trade-off: While Kerr--Schild or Doran forms can easily be put in quasi-Cartesian form (so that the background {(flat)} laboratory metric can be put in Cartesian form), they have multiple off-diagonal elements in the metric.

+Therefore, the Boyer--Lindquist form minimizes the number of off-diagonal components {in the effective analogue metric}, at the cost of making the background laboratory metric trickier to deal with. {The background laboratory metric is still Riemann flat, just presented in unusual coordinates.} (Some parts of the calculation {to be presented} below are much simpler than the general discussion in~\cite{Schuster:2017}, or the quasi-Cartesian discussion in~\cite{Schuster:2018}; other parts of the discussion are considerably more subtle.)

-After dealing with Boyer--Lindquist spacetimes we turn to arbitrary stationary spacetimes and perform a similar analysis.
-While the background laboratory metric is always taken to be Riemann-flat, we allow for arbitrary curvilinear coordinate systems.
-Finally we re-analyze static spherically symmetric spacetimes eschewing quasi-Cartesian coordinates.
-While quasi-Cartesian coordinates are particularly useful for discussing laboratory physics, certain theoretical computations are more clearly carried out using spherical polar coordinates, which means one has to keep track of some scalar densities arising from metric determinants (both physical and background) and be much more careful raising and lowering indices.
+After {first} dealing with {generic} Boyer--Lindquist space-times, we turn to arbitrary space-times, not even necessarily stationary, and perform a similar analysis.
+While the background laboratory metric is always taken to be Riemann flat, we {will now focus on} arbitrary curvilinear coordinate systems.

+Finally, we {shall} reanalyze static spherically symmetric space-times eschewing quasi-Cartesian coordinates.
+Whereas quasi-Cartesian coordinates are particularly useful for discussing laboratory physics, certain {purely} theoretical computations can be more clearly carried out using spherical polar coordinates{.
+This} means that one has to keep track of some scalar densities arising from metric determinants (both effective {metric} and background {metric determinants}) and be much more careful when raising and lowering indices.